Bambu X1C vs Voron 2.4: six months of side-by-side prints

 What surprised us

 Six months in, the closed ecosystem started to feel less like a feature and more like a tax.
 Every firmware update is a small leap of faith; the AMS occasionally misreads filament; you cannot meaningfully roll back.
-On the Voron we never thought about firmware — we ran the version we tested and updated it when we wanted to.
+On the Voron we never thought about firmware.
+We ran the version we tested and updated it when we wanted to.

 Recommendation